 Minnesota Statutes, Chapter 245D, regulates the provision of home and community-based services to persons with disabilities and persons age 65 and older.
 Services that require a 245D license are broken into two groups: basic services and intensive services.
 Basic and intensive services both provide the level of care necessary to ensure the health and welfare of the person receiving the service.
 The primary difference is that basic services are directed toward supervision; whereas intensive services are specifically intended to train, treat, and habilitate or re-habilitate the person.

-Of all the services allowed under the 245D license, HHHC currently provides Companion Services, In-Home Respite Care, Independent Living, Supporting Living, and Personal Support.
+HHHC currently provides both Basic Support Services and Intensive Support Services.
 To learn more about each of the listed individual services, please click on the individual services below.
 If you have any questions, please give our 245D Designated Manager a call at 651-262-5509, or call the main office at 651-488-1680.